 We currently have two running cancer projects.
 (1) Ovarian cancer: Ovarian cancer is the third most common but the first leading cause of death from gynecologic malignancies among women in Taiwan.
 In this project, we will try to characterize the differential expression of genes by in vivo cancer selection.
 We aim to develop nano-drugs for translational medicines through collaboration with our team groups.
 (2) Uterine cancer: Endometrial carcinoma is the most common malignancy of the female genital tract in western countries and shows an increasing incidence rate in Taiwan.
 In this project, we now focus on the effects of GPCR signaling on tumorigenesis.

 Project 2.
-TGF-beta/BMP signaling in postnatal gonadal development.
+TGF-beta/BMP signaling in stem cell specification.

 Project 3.
 Hormonal actions on ovarian development.